AlisaDavtyan/protein_classification/README.md

 # AmyloDeep

-**Prediction of amyloid propensity from amino acid sequences using deep learning**
+**AmyloDeep: pLM-based ensemble model for predicting amyloid propensity from the amino acid sequence**

-AmyloDeep is a Python package that uses a 5-model ensemble to predict amyloidogenic regions in protein sequences using a rolling window approach.
-The package combines multiple state-of-the-art machine learning models including ESM2 transformers, UniRep embeddings, SVM, and XGBoost to provide accurate amyloid propensity predictions.
+AmyloDeep is a Python package that uses  ensemble model to predict amyloidogenic regions in protein sequences using a rolling window approach.

 ## Features